Polyhedral Horofunction Compactification as a Polyhedral Ball: The horofunction compactification

 \begin{defi} A horofunction which is the limit of an almost-geodesic is called a \emph{Busemann point}. \end{defi}

 In general, not all horofunctions have to be Busemann points, and it is an interesting question when this actually happens.
 In the case of a finite-dimensional vector space with polyhedral norm we know by Walsh \cite[Thm.
-1.2]{wa2} that this is actually true.
-In this situation with a polyhedral unit ball $B$, he also gives a criterion to calculate all Busemann points explicitly.
-To do this, he describes the horofunctions as the Legendre-Fenchel-transforms $f_{E,p}^*$ of certain functions depending on proper faces $E \subset \Bo$ and points $p \in X$:
+1.2]{wa2} that actually all horofunctions are Busemann points.
+To calculate them, Walsh first defines certain functions \(f_{E,p}\), which depend on proper faces $E \subset \Bo$ and points $p \in X$.
+They are defined by